godotengine/godot-website/collections/_article/dev-snapshot-godot-4-0-alpha-1.md

 As this is our first alpha release of the next major version of Godot there are still many-many issues to fix, some of which have already been reported and are being worked on.
 See the GitHub issue tracker for a list of [known bugs in the 4.0 milestone](https://github.com/godotengine/godot/issues?q=is%3Aissue+is%3Aopen+milestone%3A4.0+label%3Abug+).
 Below we list a few of them that may be important to a lot of users:

-* Crash when minimising any window when a sub window is open ([GH-51537](https://github.com/godotengine/godot/issues/51537)).
+* Crash when minimizing any window when a sub window is open ([GH-51537](https://github.com/godotengine/godot/issues/51537)).
 * Duplicated files or resources retains the same UID ([GH-54774](https://github.com/godotengine/godot/issues/54774)).
 * Navigating the editor UI with the Tab key doesn't work ([GH-54602](https://github.com/godotengine/godot/issues/54602)).
 * GDScript's rewrite has a [number of outstanding bugs](https://github.com/godotengine/godot/pulls?q=is%3Apr+is%3Aopen+label%3Abug+label%3Atopic%3Agdscript+milestone%3A4.0+) which may affect your testing.